 Use this interactive map developed by MCN and Farmworker Justice to determine the pesticide reporting regulations in your state and where and how to report.
-Use it to find state workers' compensation requirements and restrictions in agriculture as well as information about workers' compensation and undocumented workers.
+Use it to find state workers' compensation requirements and restrictions in agriculture as well as information about workers' compensation.
 Pesticide reporting requirements and workers' compensation for farmworkers and agricultural workers varies from state to state.

 Pesticide incident reports are extremely valuable to state and federal regulators, allowing them to spot trends and identify practices or products that are particularly hazardous.
 These trends alert regulators of the need to improve protections for farmworkers such as instances where a required restricted entry interval (REI), is not long enough to protect field workers.